Jain-Pranjal/Tailwind-tut/notes.md

 so use the apply directive only when there is reudable of the classes very much and we can combine those classes into one class name only

+to basially agar extending karna hai config file ko so we can use that also by doing the changes into the config file
+<code>npx tailwindcss init anyname --full</code>

+- now we can do the changes in the tailwind config file  by adding any custom properties that are not present in it